humanetes-com/proof-of-positive-interaction/README.md

  As I said before, what defines the a person to be a developer, is based on her experience, that must be higher than the norm of all accounts in that specific role

+# About identity

+ Use case:
+ You join a company, they know who are you, and create an account for you, in order to give you the right access to some resources.
+ Everything could be supersecure, following the most advanced guidelines about granurality on access to every single resource.
+Still there two very bad aspects in the use case I described before.
+ 1. They know who are you.
+What does it mean? you give an id card, then suddently you're the guy on that picture.
+ We could do background checks, still we could at most, up to some extent, validate the companies you worked for.

+ 2. once they decide up to some extend who are you, decide in a manual way, to create some accounts in order to provde access for you to things.

+ Just like we did great improvements in the security literature by giving access not to monoliths, instead to every single resource, it would be amazing if we could for example validate every single task this person did.
+Wouldn't this be more expressfull of who you are?
+ * Non ideal identity about a person: Name, Software Engineer at CompanyX
+ * Ideal: Name,
+ Pull request X,
+ Approval Y,
+ Code review Z,
+ Given Talk about X,
+ Proof of attendance ZX

+ Once we have a way to validate your actions as set of positive interactions between you and other actions.
+Considering we have the ranking of each of those actors, we may rely on those actors validation.